kkkrist/chromium-notifier/README.md

 3. Enable developer mode
 4. Click on "Load unpacked extension" and select folder

 Please note that it's not possible to update via "Load unpacked extension".
 If you try, the new version will be installed as a separate and new extension.
-If you've cloned the repository however, you can just pull the new release tag and click on the reload button under `chrome://extensions` to update seemlessly.
+If you've cloned the repository however, you can just pull the new release tag and click on the reload button in the extension's tile at `chrome://extensions` to update seemlessly.

 I plan to list this extension in the Chrome Web Store soon to get around this issue (see [#16](https://github.com/kkkrist/chromium-notifier/issues/16)))